 To remove the top half without breaking it, I slide a flexible cutting board into the cut, then simply lift it off.

-For the filling – I highly recommend raspberry.
-You could make your own raspberry filling (here I’m using some which was also made with a recipe from my friend Angela), or you could buy it pre-made or use raspberry jam.
+For the filling - I highly recommend raspberry.
+You could make your own raspberry filling or use raspberry jam.
+I absolutely recommend making this recipe - it's perfect and so easy!

 You could also fill your petit fours with other flavors... lemon curd or strawberry or blueberry or really whatever suits your fancy!
 I do recommend a tart filling to balance some of the sweet but if you want to go all sweet, I won't argue with you 😉

 Note: many, many petit fours recipes include almond paste or marzipan but I have never used either in my recipes.
 Now that I have a homemade almond paste recipe, I may try it soon, but for now, why mess with perfection?

 Okay... so back to the steps!

 I like to spread a thin layer of frosting over the filling.
 You could skip this step, but why would you??
 It's FROSTING!
 I prefer cream cheese buttercream here (because it's not as sweet) but you could also use vanilla buttercream or whatever your favorite frosting is.

 After you have whatever fillings you want all spread out - go ahead and put your cake back together.
 This is SUPER easy to do with the flexible cutting board.
 Just line up the ends and slide it off!

 Last step of putting them together - more frosting on top!
 You could make this as thin or thick as you like but the purpose is for it to be smooth so your poured frosting will also be smooth!
 Again...
 I'm using cream cheese frosting.

 Once I have it all spread out and smooth, I cut off the edges so I'll have really nice squares.
 Plus, we get to eat the edges and I have to tell you - they're much fought over in this house!!